danimart1991/danimart1991.github.io/_posts/en/2020-08-01-static-ip-in-debian.md

 nameserver 8.8.8.8
 ```

-In my case, I let the *Router* be in charge of assigning the *DNS* server that I previously configured on it, so I point to the *Router*'s gateway:
+In my case, I let the _Router_ be in charge of assigning the _DNS_ server that I previously configured on it, so I point to the _Router_'s gateway:

 ```bash
 domain Home
 search Home
 nameserver 192.168.1.1
 ```

+> If you left the _Domain_ settings empty in the _Debian_ installation, the `domain` and `search` fields may not be set in the file.
+They are not necessary.

 Again, save with F3 and came out with F2.